Frequently Asked Questions

 What is a virtual nonprofit?

 Aii has personnel across the country, and advisors and networks across the globe.
 We leverage the power of the Internet and cutting edge communication and connectivity to research, collaborate, and educate across the country.
 Being virtual means we do not waste resources on brick and mortar offices, overhead, and unnecessary expenses.
 Our donations are efficiently applied to programatic uses on deliverable work products and meaningful research.
-While our primary presence is virtual at Aii.org, we are real people with a dedicated staff, board of directors, and advisory board.
+While our primary presence is virtual at Aii.org, we are real people with a dedicated staff, board of directors, and advisory council.
 We also frequently host and attend lectures, panels, conferences, networking events, and more.

 Is Aii a think tank?

+Yes.
 The Alliance for Innovation and Infrastructure is a unique virtual nonprofit.
 It is made up of two nonprofit organizations which together form the Alliance.
 We do not sit in stuffy offices wasting resources or doing redundant research.
 Our mission is to provide research on important questions, insight on public policy solutions, and education to bring the challenges and solutions to wide audiences.
 Call us a think tank, non-profit, NGO, or educational organization.

 Is Aii a lobbying firm?

-Aii is not a lobbying firm.
+No, Aii is not a lobbying firm.
 We conduct research, analysis, and communication on pressing public policy matters and offer them to media, academia, and anyone interested in the topic.
 Education is an important part of what we do.
 While we do seek to educate policy makers and professionals, we do this through traditional means by writing white papers, policy briefs, and blogs and by hosting or attending lectures, panels, and conferences.
 We do not donate to politicians or seek to influence them.
 We simply provide the best information possible to individuals at every level, in office or not.
 Aii also includes a 501(c)(4) registered entity.
 Through this group, Aii is permitted to promote sound policies to public officials, but this is not the aim or purpose of the organization, which centers around quality research and public education.

 What exactly does Aii do?